snehov/light-shop/README.md

 # LightShop

 This app is primarily written as a shopping cart (and order completition process) plugin into older PHP websites.
 It consists of this React frontend part and PHP REST API backend (another repo).
+App is still under construction, and its approx 95% done.

 ## Run app